SamiTriki/gabblr/README.md

 * [AngularJS] - HTML enhanced for web apps!
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [Gulp] - the streaming build system
+* [Laravel] - The PHP framework for web artisans

+/!\ the back end is located in the "api" folder and is made with laravel, however, the rest of my team will provide a C# based api, the laravel part is just for me <3

 ### Todo's